C04.0 Conflict of Interest and Commitment Policy

 III.
 Policy Purpose and Rationale

 RIT encourages interactions with external entities that are beneficial to the professional standing of Employees, promote the reputation and mission of the university, and serve the community or profession at large.
-Such interactions may create a Conflict, which can arise during the course of an individual’s engagement with the world outside of the university.
-The mere existence of a Conflict does not necessarily imply wrong-doing on anyone’s part.
+However, such interactions may create a Conflict, which can arise during an individual’s engagement with the world outside of the university.
+The mere existence of a Conflict does not necessarily imply wrongdoing on anyone’s part.
 As a general matter, a Conflict can be managed through disclosure and transparency.
 Unreported or unresolved Conflicts, on the other hand, can disrupt or threaten the integrity and reputation of the individual and the university, as well as the integrity of scholarship, research, instruction, evaluation, and administration of the university.

 IV.
 Definitions